Wellness Core Chunky Centers Dog Food receives the Advisor’s top rating of 5 stars.

 The fifth ingredient is turkey, another quality raw item.

 The sixth ingredient is kale.
 Kale is a type of cabbage in which the central leaves do not form a head.
-This dark green vegetable is especially rich in beta-carotene, vitamins C, vitamin K and calcium.
+This dark green vegetable is especially rich in beta-carotene, vitamin C, vitamin K and calcium.

 And like broccoli, kale contains sulforaphane, a natural chemical believed to possess potent anti-cancer properties.